 The performances of countries over time can be measured by the change in the value of SDG241d and SDG241a+d.
 An increase over time indicates improvement, while decrease indicates degradation.

-Note: It should be noted that the choice of using the results of the dashboard at national level to compute Indicator 2.4.1. rather than compiling results at farm level and aggregating them further at national level will systematically over-estimate the proportion of agricultural area under sustainable and productive agriculture.
-The reason is that the probability is high that different holdings will perform badly (red) in terms of different sub-indicators.
-The total area considered ‘unsustainable’ will therefore likely be higher in reality than by looking at the limiting factor aggregated at national level through the dashboard.
-This shortcoming is compensated by the higher level of flexibility offered by the method described above.

 Use of alternative data sources to construct the indicator

-Several countries have suggested using existing data sources or alternative data sources like remote sensing and GIS on the grounds that these instruments can be more cost-effective and sometimes provide more reliable results than farm surveys.
+Several countries have suggested using existing data sources or alternative data sources, such as remote sensing and GIS, on the grounds that these instruments can be more cost-effective and sometimes provide more reliable results than farm surveys.
 The table below indicates possible instruments/sources of information for each sub-indicator.

 Table 2: Possible data collection instruments for each sub-indicator